-Wachapreague Develop project(s) that would minimize major storm wave damage to the Town's commercial and residential structures by rebuilding the berm/dyke on the east side of the Wachapreague Channel.
-Flood, Erosion FEMA, USACE, Town must request 1.2, 2.1 2016 Ongoing Not Started Working with USACE Wachapreague Identify and implement program(s) to reduce the loss of marshes and bay grasses and support their enhancement from increased exposure due to the erosion of the southern portion of Cedar Island.
-Erosion, Flood FEMA, USACE, Town must request 1.2, 2.1 2016 Ongoing Ongoing Working with USACE Wachapreague Relocate Wachapreague Town Hall out of the 7-foot Flood Plain.
-Erosion, Flood Town & County Staff 2.1, 2.2 2021 - Not Started Wachapreague Relocated Wachapreague Fire Company Station out of the 7-foot Flood Plain.
-ALL 1.1, 2.1 2.2 2021 - Not Started
+Wachapreague Encourage Town residents to maintain any ditches connected to their properties.
+Stormwater Flooding, Biohazard Town, Residents 3.2 2016 Not Started Ongoing Wachapreague Develop project(s) that would minimize major storm wave damage to the Town's commercial and residential structures by rebuilding the berm/dyke on the east side of the Wachapreague Channel.
+Coastal Erosion FEMA, USACE, Town must request 1.2, 2.1 2016 Ongoing Not Started Working with USACE Wachapreague Identify and implement program(s) to reduce the loss of marshes and bay grasses and support their enhancement from increased exposure due to the erosion of the southern portion of Cedar Island.
+Coastal Erosion FEMA, USACE, Town must request 1.2, 2.1 2016 Ongoing Ongoing Working with USACE Wachapreague Relocate Wachapreague Town Hall out of the 7-foot Flood Plain.
+Coastal Erosion, Coastal Flooding Town & County Staff 2.1, 2.2 2021 - Not Started Wachapreague Relocate Wachapreague Fire Company Station out of the 7-foot Flood Plain.
+Coastal Erosion, Coastal Flooding ALL 1.1, 2.1 2021 - Not Started